lf-lang/vscode-lingua-franca/CONTRIBUTING.md

 ## Getting started

-To check out the repository, build from source, and install the VS Code plugin, run the following command:
+To check out the repository, build from source, and install the VS Code plugin, make sure you have the following dependencies:

+- `rust`.
+Rust versions preceding 1.76.0 are not guaranteed to work.
+See [this web page](https://www.rust-lang.org/tools/install) for instructions on installing Rust.
+- `npm`. `npm` versions preceding 10.4.0 are not guaranteed to work.

+Then, run the following command:

 ```
-git clone git@github.com:lf-lang/vscode-lingua-franca.git \
+git clone --recurse-submodules git@github.com:lf-lang/vscode-lingua-franca.git \
 && cd vscode-lingua-franca \
 && npm install
 ```